 When registering for your wedding at the Register Office or the Church of England or Wales, you will be asked to bring the following documentation:

-• By post: sending your application to the following address:
+To apply by post, you must send your application form to the following address:

 If you have questions about the procedure, you may contact the GRO to the following telephone: 0300 123 1837.
 Opening hours are Monday to Friday from 8am to 8pm, and Saturday from 9am to 4 pm.

 If you prefer to write an email, you must do so to the following address: email@example.com.

 You can apply for a marriage certificate online on the gov.uk official government website.
 The whole process takes only around 10 minutes and you can pay using a debit or credit card.

 Note: in Scotland you can order a marriage certificate online from the ScotlandsPeople website.

 As for the birth or death certificates, a wedding certificate is a vital record that can be requested by anyone.